 Works in Progress (WIP) Colloquium

 The Works in Progress Colloquium (“WIP”) is an ongoing series of presentations designed to workshop and showcase English department graduate work.
 We aim to create a professional space to present our work and receive much-needed feedback.
-WIP is held in the Dilts Lounge Fridays from 11:30-12:30pm.
-Lunch is provided.
+WIP is held on Fridays from 11:30-12:30pm.
 Please consider participating and sharing your work.
 Check events for more details.

 Spring Speaker Series